eerimoq/simba/doc/api-reference/kernel/chan.rst

    :synopsis: Abstract channel communication.

 Threads often communicate over channels.
-The producer thread or isr writes data to the channels and the consumer reads it.
+The producer thread or isr writes data to a channel and the consumer reads it.
 The may be multiple producers writing to a single channel, but only one consumer is allowed.